pyblosxom/pyblosxom/docs/source/dev_writing_plugins.rst

     def parse(filename, request):
         """
-        We just read everything off the file here, using the filename as title
+        We just read everything off the file here, using the filename as the title.
         """
         entrydata = {}